PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 > 7. Logout
 > 8. Verify that the greeter now shows the image `warty-final-ubuntu.png`.

-# UPDATES for Ubuntu 23.04+

-## for Ubuntu 23.04+
+### UPDATE for Ubuntu 23.04

 1. `ubuntu-gdm-set-background` -> has four options just like the previous versions: Image, Color, Gradient Horizontal, Gradient Vertical.
 2. `ubuntu-gdm-set-background-transparent` -> sets the login-background color transparent so that the background set via `gsettings set com.ubuntu.login-screen background-picture-uri` is visible.
-This is the **RECOMMENDED** way for 23.04+.
+This is the **RECOMMENDED** way for 23.04.

 Please follow this link for setting login background via `gsettings`: https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1929536

-# `ubuntu-gdm-set-background` script (for changing Ubuntu 20.04, 21.04, 22.04, 22.10, 23.04, 23.10 GDM Background) HELP
+### `ubuntu-gdm-set-background` script (for changing Ubuntu 20.04, 21.04, 22.04, 23.04 GDM Background) HELP

 <!--Download the script with one of these commands: